brickfrog/justin.vc/content/now.md

 ### Doing

-Right now I'm vibing in Taipei, Taiwan.
-Working for a startup, getting to tinker around with eye data.
-Pretty fun.
-Also working a bit on my Chinese.
-Heisig's method, yo.
+Working for a startup, tinkering around with computer vision.
+I should figure out how to maintain a seperate .plan file and have to read to this page or something.

 ### Reading